History of Thailand: Western colonialism and cession of protectorates

-Two kings, Mongkut and Chulalongkorn, witnessed the expansion of both France and Great Britain to increase their colonial territories in Southeast Asia and encircle Siam.
-From the west, the British conquered India, Burma and Malaya, and from the east, the French conquered South Vietnam, Vietnam and claimed to be "protecting" Cambodia, while Siam lost its extraterritorial rights in these areas to the new conquerors.
+Mongkut and Chulalongkorn both saw France and Great Britain extend their colonies in Southeast Asia and encircle Siam.
+The British took India, Burma and Malaya in the west; the French took South Vietnam and Vietnam in the east and claimed to be "protecting" Cambodia.
+Siam lost its extraterritorial rights in these areas to the new conquerors.

-The construction of Kra Isthmus Canal, planned by a group of entrepreneurs led by the engineer Ferdinand de Lesseps, was not constructed after the British conquered Kongbaung-ruled Burma in the Third Anglo-Burmese War in 1885.
-A major event was the Paknam incident, when, on 13 July 1893, French cannon boats entered the Chao Phraya River toward Bangkok and were fired upon from a Siamese coastal fort, leading to the Franco-Siamese crisis.
-In the same year, Siam was compelled to conclude a treaty with France, in which the territory of Laos, located east of the Mekong, was annexed to French Indochina.
-The French forced Siam to refrain from any influence on its former vassal state.
+A Kra Isthmus Canal, planned by entrepreneurs led by the engineer Ferdinand de Lesseps, was never built, the British having conquered Konbaung-ruled Burma in the Third Anglo-Burmese War of 1885.
+In the Paknam incident of 13 July 1893 French gunboats entered the Chao Phraya towards Bangkok and were fired on from a Siamese coastal fort, which brought on the Franco-Siamese crisis.
+Siam was compelled that year to sign a treaty annexing Laos, east of the Mekong, to French Indochina, and to give up all influence over its former vassal state.
 In 1887, the Indo-Chinese Union was founded.
 In 1896, British and French concluded a treaty which made a border between their colonies, with Siam defined as a buffer state.

-After the French crisis of 1893, King Chulalongkorn realised the threat of the western colonial powers, and accelerated extensive reforms in the administration, military, economy and society of Siam, completing the development of the nation from a traditional feudalist structure based on personal domination and dependencies, whose peripheral areas were only indirectly bound to the central power (the King), to a centrally-governed national state with established borders and modern political institutions.
+After the crisis of 1893 King Chulalongkorn recognised the threat from the western colonial powers and pressed on with reform of the administration, army, economy and society.
+It carried Siam from a feudal structure of personal domination and dependency, in which outlying areas were bound only indirectly to the king, to a centrally governed national state with established borders and modern political institutions.